wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 Copy phrases are encoded as a three-component tuple (1, P, L), in which P represents a pointer to the reference sequence in the block, and L is the number of characters.

+One thing to note is that, although phrases are always non-overlapping and must cover the entire block, a copy phrase may well overlap with the reference sequence (but not with itself), such that some characters are in both sequences.